anasty17/mirror-leech-telegram-bot/README.md

 - Use Toke.pickle if file not found with Service Account
 - Random Service Account at startup
 - Mirror/Leech by reply (soon will add for watch and clone)
+- Search for torrents with variable plugins using qBittorrent search engine
 - Many bugs has been fixed

 ## From official and Other Repositories